-"Bagels Over Berlin" is a new documentary film that honors the Jewish veterans of the United States Army Air Corps during World War II, as told by the men who volunteered for this dangerous duty.
+"Bagels Over Berlin" is a new documentary film that honors Jewish veterans of the United States Army Air Corps who flew in World War II, as told by the men themselves.

-Between 2014 - 2017 I filmed more than 30 interviews with Jewish veterans of the war, followed by six months of editing.
-To keep a down the cost, I did much of the the work on the film myself - camera, audio, research, writing, editing and narration.
-To be sure, several other people gave their time and talent to the production, and organizations such as veterans groups, museums and fim archives allowed use of their historical footage.
-These contributions are acknowledged in the final credits of the film.
+Between 2014 - 2017 I filmed more than 30 interviews with Jewish veterans of the war, followed by many months of editing.
+To hold a down the cost, I did much of the the work on the film myself - camera, audio, research, writing, editing and narration.
+Several other people gave their time and talent to the production, and organizations such as veterans groups and museums allowed use of their historical footage.
+If I couldn't find a particular image or scene for the film, I paid to acquire material from film archives.
+These contributions are acknowledged in the credits.

-I have been thrilled by the enthusiastic reception the film has received from audiences around the country where it has screened at film festivals, community centers, commercial theaters and now on regional broadcasts on PBS.
-It has been very rewarding to see the men in the film bring their families and friends to the screenings where they enjoy the love and appreciation shown to the them by the audience.
-The vets were proud to have the opportunity to contribute their personal stories and I am happy that the film was completed in time for all the participants to see the final product and to experience the tremendous reception it has received.
-They shared their war stories for future generations who will remember them both as they are now from the film and as they were as young, patriotic and brave Jewish men who fought for liberty and freedom from oppression.
-Not unexpectedly, but sadly, some of the men have passed away since the 'Premiere' of the film (pictured above).
+I have been thrilled by the wonderful reception the film has received from audiences around the country where it has screened at film festivals, Jewish community centers, commercial theaters, synagogues, and residential communities.
+The film was also broadcast by PBS in several markets.
+One of the most memorable experiences has been observing the men in the film surrounded by their families and friends while attending the screenings and receiving the love and overwhelming appreciation of the audience.
+These vets were proud to have the opportunity to contribute their personal stories and I am happy that the film was completed in time for all the participants to see the final product and to experience the tremendous reception it has received.
+They shared their war stories for future generations who will remember them both as they are now and as they were as young, patriotic men who fought to save our democracy.
+Not unexpectedly, but sadly, some of the men have passed away since the 'Premiere' of the film in 2017.
 I will never forget them.

-Following is an unsolicited email I received from an audience member in Boone, NC who is encouraging a friend to see the movie when it came to her city.
-She copied me and I asked for and received permission to reproduce the letter in this space:
+Following is an unsolicited email I received from an audience member (Linda Lentin) at a screening in Boone, NC who wrote to encourage a friend to see the documentary.
+I received permission to reproduce the letter: